matrix-org/matrix-spec-proposals/proposals/4095-bundled-url-previews.md

 `m.notice`, `m.emote`), but they may be used with any message type, as even media messages may have captions in the future.

+Allowing the omission of `matched_url` is effectively a new feature to send URL previews without a link in the message text.

 ### Extensible events
 The definition of `matrix:matched_url` changes from "present in `body`" to "present in `m.text`", but otherwise the proposal is directly compatible with